noris-network/koris/docs/security.rst

 by command line flags passed to `kube-apiserver` and are currently not configurable by the user of koris.

-.. _official audit logging documention: https://kubernetes.io/docs/tasks/debug-application-cluster/audit/#audit-policy
+.. _official audit logging documentation: https://kubernetes.io/docs/tasks/debug-application-cluster/audit/#audit-policy

 .. _policy for koris: https://github.com/kubernetes/kubernetes/blob/master/cluster/gce/gci/configure-helper.sh#L832